acteng/inspectorate_tools/manuals/route-check.md

 12. Junction Assessment Tool Check

-12.1 The ‘6.
-JAT Check’ tab contains the Junction Assessment Tool (JAT) Check, which you must use to assess pedestrian and cycle movements at all junctions of a certain type along the route.
+12.1 The ‘9.
+JAT Check’ section contains the Junction Assessment Tool (JAT) Check, which you must use to assess pedestrian and cycle movements at all junctions of a certain type along the route.